cockroachdb/docs/v20.2/sql-name-resolution.md

 ---
 title: Name Resolution
-summary: Table and function names can exist in multiple places.
+summary: Object names can exist in multiple places in the naming hierarchy.
 Resolution decides which one to use.
 toc: true
 ---

-This page documents how CockroachDB performs **name resolution**.
+This page documents **name resolution** in CockroachDB.

 To reference an object (e.g., a table) in a query, you can specify a database, a schema, both, or neither.
 To resolve which object a query references, CockroachDB scans the [appropriate namespaces](#naming-hierarchy), following [a set of rules outlined below](#how-name-resolution-works).